-finddup is a command-line utility which compares the contents of files to check if any of them match.
+finddup is a command-line utility that compares the contents of files to check if any of them match.
 What is considered a match depends on the chosen method; three methods are available:

 For further processing of the results, you can choose between seven output modes: